drougojrom/TheMovieDB-RIB/README.md

 # Installation:

 1. run ``` pod update ``` and open .xcworkspace file.
-2. Add the movie db token into ClientConfig file
+2. Add the movie db token into ClientConfig file or use the default one
 3. Run

 <img src="https://user-images.githubusercontent.com/16073082/49691455-a5085480-fb42-11e8-8e40-825c3dfb76d8.png" width="250">